-The Company estimates that the effective tax rate related to continuing operations will be approximately 24% to 26% for fiscal 2024, 2025.
+The Company estimates that the effective tax rate related to continuing operations will be approximately 24% 26% for fiscal 2025 which includes 2 percentage points related to 26% for the pension settlement expense recorded in fiscal 2025.

-Refer to the Company's consolidated financial statements included in its 2023 the 2024 10-K for further information on income taxes.
+Refer to the Company's consolidated financial statements included in the 2024 10-K for further information on income taxes.